 Bonchurch is a small village to the east of Ventnor, on the southern part of the Isle of Wight, England.
 The Victorian writer Charles Dickens holidayed here with his family.

-In the late 1830s and onward, the hitherto rural Bonchurch was extensively developed for exclusive private villas, following land acquisition and sale by the Reverend James White.
-White married Rosa Hill, heiress to the manor of Bonchurch, and subsequently obtained a private local Act of Parliament to overturn parts of his father-in-law’s will forbidding development and breakup of the estate.
+In the late 1830s and onward, the hitherto rural Bonchurch was extensively developed for exclusive private villas, following land acquisition and sale by the parish priest, Reverend James White.
+White had married Rosa Hill, heiress to the manor of Bonchurch, and subsequently obtained a private local Act of Parliament to overturn parts of his father-in-law’s will forbidding development and breakup of the estate.

 Charles Dickens and Bonchurch.